by Structured Settlement Watchdog®

 David Springer's Google Plus displays his education ending in 1993.
 No law school displayed.
 Download David Springer - Google+5-28-2012

-Yet in an epic case of being "hoisted on his own petard", here's the still airing video, promoting David Springer as a lawyer (and Sovereign Funding Group) featuring "Itty Bitty Grandma" who says at 0:27-0:30
+Yet in an epic case of being "hoisted on his own petard", here's the still airing video, which falsely promoted David Springer as a lawyer (and Sovereign Funding Group) featuring Fiverr actress "Itty Bitty Grandma" who says at 0:27-0:30

 "David Springer is an honest attorney that cares.
 Don't get caught up with those other lawyers"

 " Get David Springer to represent you, if you do it will really pay off, you'll see"